 2. Share your artwork on social media.
 Platforms like Instagram and Facebook offer an excellent way for artists to share their work with a large audience.
 Make sure to post photos of your artwork that showcase its beauty and detail.

 3. Showcase your art on a gallery site.
 Sites like Fine Art America and Saatchi Online offer a high-quality online gallery that artists can use as a central hub to share their work with the world.

-4. Sell your art on your own website.
-If you have an audience, it is great to have your own website to visit whenever they want to see your latest work.
-Creating an online gallery on your site is easy to do, and you can share it through email, social media, blogs, etc. The key to selling art on your own website is to upload high-quality images of your work and write well-written art descriptions.
+4. Sell your art on your website.
+If you have an audience, it is great to have your website to visit whenever they want to see your latest work.
+Creating an online gallery on your site is easy, and you can share it through email, social media, blogs, etc. The key to selling art on your own website is to upload high-quality images of your work and write well-written art descriptions.